qsliu2017/Postgres-XID-wraparound-failure/README.md

 ![](vacuum.svg)

-With the baseline algorithm, XID counter returns to the beginning of XID space once the wrap-around occurs.
+With the linear XID space, XID counter returns to the beginning of XID space once the wrap-around occurs.
 However it must be blocked until all XIDs are vacuumed.
 This could become a bottleneck of database.

 ## Modulo XID space